-Then again, science isn’t the only way to arrive at knowledge.
+Then again, science isn’t the only way to arrive at knowledge (I make a case for the insight from emotions here.)
 As Lightman reminds us repeatedly, some questions are deeper, broader, and simply unboundable by equations.
 For Lightman, it converges on religious beliefs and even a “working definition” of God.

 We can say that science and God are compatible as long as the latter is content to stand on the sidelines once the universe has begun.
 A God that intervenes after the cosmic pendulum has been set into motion, violating the physical laws, would clearly upend the central doctrine of science.